Use CSE HTML Validator Standard, Pro or Enterprise to help check for:

-As an example, image a web site with many images on it (using the "img" element).
+As an example, image a web site with many images on it (using the img element).
 A blind visitor may be using a screen reader or talking browser to "view" this page.
-One of the most significant (and very easy to do) actions a web developer can do to increase accessibility and make a web page accessible is to supply appropriate "alt" text for each image.
-This "alt" text is what the user's screen reader or talking browser will read to the blind user because he/she cannot see the images.
+One of the most significant (and very easy to do) actions a web developer can do to increase accessibility and make a web page more accessible is to supply appropriate alternative text for each image using the alt attribute.
+This "alt" text is what the user's screen reader or talking browser will read to the blind user because he or she cannot see the images.
 If this "alt" text is not there, then the web page often becomes inaccessible to blind users.

 There are many reasons why you should make your web site accessible: